SegataLab/cmseq/README.md

                         to be considered polymorphic.
 Default: 0.8 --minlen MINLEN       Minimum Reference Length for a reference to be considered.
 Default: 0
+  --trim TRIM           Trim the reads before computing the consensus.
+                        A value of 10:10 means that the first and last 10 positions of each read will be ignored.
+Default: None
 ```